RIDICS/Loading-Visualization/README.md

 turns it off if the element is too small.
 If the argument is omitted or set to *false* the percentage counter will not be shown.

+### Changing labels and percentages

+Labels can be changed even after element was added to html and shown on page.
+It can be done with JavaScript function `.setAttribute("data-label", "new_label");` applied on selected element.
+Item can be selected by multiple ways, the easiest is by id - `document.getElementById("id");`.

+The same applies on percentages but the `data-percentage` label has only two possible outcomes.
+When it contains `true`, percentages are shown, when it contains everything else or nothing, percentages are hidden.

 ### Example usage

 This can be inserted anywhere in the body of the document.